 Patients who are confined to their homes and need nursing attention may arrange with their doctor for the community nursing team to visit.
-Hospital will normally arrange for a nurse to visit patients discharged by them who still require nursing treatment at home.
+The hospital will normally arrange for a nurse to visit patients discharged by them who still require nursing treatment at home.

 Maternity care is usually shared between the practice, the community midwife and the hospital.
 The community midwife is available when you attend the antenatal clinic and will visit you at home after you have had your baby.